mapprotocol/docs/map-chain/relayer/Compass.md

 ```
 ### Blockstore

-The blockstore is used to record the last block the relayer processed, so it can pick up where it left off.
+The blockstore is used to record the last block the maintainer processed, so it can pick up where it left off.

 If a `startBlock` option is provided (see [Configuration](#configuration)), then the greater of `startBlock` and the latest block in the blockstore is used at startup.